kammerchor-wernigerode/tg2smtp/README.md

 # Telegram to SMTP

-A Telegram Bot that forwards chat massages to email addresses.
+A Telegram Bot that forwards chat massages and files as emails.
 Works in private chats, groups and channels.

 This bot is only capable of forwarding **text messages**, **polls**, **locations**, **photos**, **documents**, **audio files**, **video files**, **voice messages**, **stickers** and **video notes**.